 Sales contracts include a provisional price at the shipment date.
 The final price is generally based on the London Metals Exchange ("LME") price, Revenue from sales of copper is measured using estimates of the future spread of metal prices on the LME and/or the spot price at the date of shipment, with subsequent adjustments made upon final pricing recognized as revenue.
-The terms of sales contracts with customers contain provisional pricing arrangements whereby the selling price for metal concentrate is based on prevailing spot prices on a specified future date after shipment to the customer (the "quotation period").
+The terms of sales contracts with customers contain provisional prices on a specified future date after shipment to the customer (the "quotation period").
 Consequently, the final price is set at the dates indicated in the contracts.
 Adjustments to provisional sale prices occur based on movements in quoted market prices on the LME up to the date of final pricing.
 The period between provisional invoicing and final pricing is typically between one and nine months.
 Changes in fair value over the quotation period and until final pricing are estimated by reference to forward market prices for applicable metals.